Mo Udall: Family life

 Udall was married three times.
 In 1949, he married Patricia "Pat" Emery, with whom he had six children.
 Patricia, who hated politics, had arthritis and spent much time in a wheelchair.
 She and Udall rarely saw each other due to his hectic political schedule.
-By Mo Udall's own account, Pat had become unsatisfied with her life caused by her illnesses and uninterest in politics.
+By Mo Udall's own account, Pat had become unsatisfied with her life caused by her illnesses and disinterest in politics.
 She was also a high-spirited person who had a tendency to frequently start arguments.

 Pat Udall struggled emotionally due to the strain of raising six children while struggling with arthritis.
 Unwilling to undergo psychological counseling due to social stigma, she finally acquiesced and filed for divorce in 1966.
 Mo Udall, who was opposed to the divorce, did not object to the dissolution of the marriage, mainly because he was more focused on politics than on his family.

 Both the Udalls later regretted the divorce, explaining that the marriage ended because Pat had failed to get counseling or help and had simply acquiesced to pressure and made a poor impulse decision.
 Pat Udall herself stated that she was "ashamed" by her decision to end the marriage.
 Pat went on to marry and divorce three more times in the seven years following her split from Udall, all of which were brief marriages that she later regretted.
 Mo and Pat eventually reconciled, and they remained close friends for the rest of his life.

 Two years after the divorce, Mo Udall married Ella Lee Royston, a marriage that would last until Royston's suicide in 1988.
 In 1989, he married his third wife, Norma Gilbert, and they remained together until his death in 1998.
 His years in retirement were plagued by Parkinson's disease.

 Udall's son Mark Udall was elected to the U.S. Congress from Colorado's 2nd district in 1998, and to the U.S. Senate in 2008.
 His nephew Tom Udall of New Mexico was also elected to the U.S. Senate in 2008.
 Mo Udall's second cousin, Republican Senator Gordon Smith of Oregon, was defeated for re-election the same year.